 Jackson arrived back at the shoe factory at about 13:00.
 There, bad news awaited — NATO’s Combined Operations Air Centre in Italy was refusing to provide any air cover without a direct order from Admiral Ellis.

 This crisis was averted, but then the news got worse: a Russian news agency reported that six military transports had taken off from Moscow carrying a thousand airborne soldiers of their own.

 Minutes later, final written orders arrived from Clark:

-Move and occupy Pristina Airfield
+Move and occupy Pristina Airfield.

 To Clark, this no doubt seemed a bold opportunity to aggressively seize the initiative.
-It was an operation worthy of General Patton.
+It was an operation worthy of his hero General Patton.
 On the ground though Jackson, the ex-Para, increasingly saw the a different WW2 operation shaping up: This was a second Market Garden.

 The long screwdriver

 Jackson knew he still had one last chance to contest the order.
 In line with his character, Clark’s orders contained one constraint — nothing was to happen until he had been personally briefed over video conference.